hakangulcu/content-creation-multi-agent-system/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is developed for educational purposes as part of the AAIDC Module 2 certification program.
+This project was developed as part of the AAIDC Module 2 certification program.

 ## Acknowledgments